 5.2 Mobile Phase

-5.2.1 The mobile phase shall be prepared as per the composition describes in the standard Test procedure (STP) of respective sample.
+5.2.1 The mobile phase shall be prepared as per the composition described in the standard test procedure (STP) of respective sample.

 5.2.2 The mobile phase container shall have labeling details as follows: